htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

 We recommend that you install a personal HTCondor to make use of *condor_annex*; it's simpler to configure that way.
-These instructions are under the :ref:`getting-started/index:hand-installation of htcondor with user privileges` section of the manual's :ref:`Getting HTCondor <getting-htcondor>` page.
+These instructions are under the :ref:`/getting-started:hand-installation of htcondor with user privileges` section of the manual's :ref:`Getting HTCondor </getting-htcondor>` page.
 Make sure you are using HTCondor version 8.7.8 or later.

 Once you have a working personal HTCondor installation, continue with